dh256git/project27/src/support/index.md

 Please note:

 1. Some sessions, such as training to cook or capture a life story, is best done in-person;
-2. In-person sessions are currently limited to East and West Sussex.
+2. In-person sessions are currently limited to East and West Sussex, and include a non-refundable travel fee.

 ### Have a question?

 Our wish to help is true, and our ways of support is flexible.
 However, we appreciate this flexibility and multitude of options may be confusing at first.
-If you would like to clarify something, or ask questions we haven't thought of, please send us an e-mail on support@project27skills.com.
+If you would like to clarify something, or ask questions we haven't thought of, please send us an e-mail on `support@project27skills.com`.
 We look forward to hearing from you.